Enrolment & Welcome Week

 What are the formal requirements for academic term papers?

-It is strongly recommended to use the Word template (doc-file) for term papers, master and project theseses as template for all scientific papers in the MBA programme.
-The Hochschule Bonn-Rhein-Sieg has set up a
+It is strongly recommended to use the Word template (doc-file) for term papers, master´s and project theses as template for all scientific papers in the MBA programme.
+The Hochschule Bonn-Rhein-Sieg and the MBA Program offers a handout on the guidelines on academic writing.

-Is it possible to participate on extracullicular classes at HBRS?
+Is it possible to participate on extracurricular classes at HBRS?

 Students can take additional elective courses in their third semester.